 Board Room Decision-Making (Exit Planning)

-A large Midwest ad agency with a complex ownership structure—consisting of silent partners who were members of the founder’s family—and a number of minority shareholders who comprised the agency’s senior management team and ran the business, recognized that it needed to resolve key ownership issues and begin to plan for the future.
+A large Midwest ad agency with a complex ownership structure—consisting of silent partners who were members of the founder’s family—and a number of minority shareholders who comprised the agency’s senior management team and ran the business, recognized that it needed to resolve key ownership issues and begin exit planning for the future.
 Complicating matters was the fact that each stakeholder had his or her own personal career and financial goals, and differing opinions on the future direction of the business.
 They had been approached by a number of big agencies but were not sure if the acquisition route was in the best interest of all parties.

 The TobinLeff Solution